LoopKit/loopdocs/docs/faqs/apple-health-faqs.md

 #### Bolus

-* When Loop commands the pump to provide a bolus, either manual or automatic, it is shown in the Loop Event History and in the Health app insulin data list.
-(It may take a Loop Cycle or two to show up in Health, but it will appear.)
+* When Loop commands the pump to provide a bolus, either manual or automatic, it is shown in the Loop Event History and in the Health app insulin data list
+    * It may take a Loop Cycle or two to show up in Health, but it will appear
-* When you add insulin, such as from an injection, to the Health app, Loop reads it and adds it to IOB.
-It will not be added to the Event History because this is not a pump event.
+* When you add insulin, such as from an injection, to the Health app, Loop reads it and adds it to IOB
+    * It will not be added to the Event History because this is not a pump event
     * Loop 3 adds a new feature that allows you to add non-pump insulin from within the app instead of requiring you to add it inside the Health app
-* If you delete an entry from the Loop Event History list, but leave that same entry in Health, Loop reads it back from Health.
+* If you delete an entry from the Loop Event History list, but leave that same entry in Health, Loop reads it back from Health
-    * It will not show up in the Event History, but it will still contribute to IOB.
+    * It will not show up in the Event History, but it will still contribute to IOB
-    * You must delete a pump event from both Loop Event History and Health data, best if you do this within one Loop Cycle.
+    * You must delete a pump event from both Loop Event History and Health data; it is best if you do this within one Loop Cycle
-    * If that dose showed up in Event History but you could not find it in Health, look again after the next Loop cycle.
+    * If that dose showed up in Event History but you could not find it in Health, look again after the next Loop cycle
-* If you delete an entry from Health, but leave that same entry in Loop Event History, Loop reports it to Health again.
+* If you delete an entry from Health, but leave that same entry in Loop Event History, Loop reports it to Health again
-    * You must delete a pump event from both the Loop Event History list and Health data, best if you do this within one Loop Cycle.
+    * You must delete a pump event from both the Loop Event History list and Health data; it is best if you do this within one Loop Cycle

 !!! tip "Pro Tip"
     Write on a piece of paper the times and values you think you should delete.